openedx/edx-documentation/en_us/shared/set_up_course/planning_course_run_information/scheduling.rst

 Course Pacing
 *************

-This topic describes how to set your course to follow a typical schedule or to be a self-paced course.
+This topic describes the difference between instructor-paced and self-paced courses.

 ===========================
 Overview of Course Pacing